yulunwu8/Optically-Shallow-Deep/README.md

 **Publication:** Richardson, G., Foreman, N., Knudby, A., Wu, Y., & Lin, Y. (2024).
 Global deep learning model for delineation of optically shallow and optically deep water in Sentinel-2 imagery. *Remote Sensing of Environment*, 311, 114302. <a href="https://doi.org/10.1016/j.rse.2024.114302" target="_blank">https://doi.org/10.1016/j.rse.2024.114302</a>

-Originally coded by by Galen Richardson and Anders Knudby, modified and packaged by Yulun Wu
+Originally coded by G. Richardson and A. Knudby, modified and packaged by Y. Wu

+Models trained by G. Richardson and N. Foreman

 ## Installation